jwdink/ETML/README.md

 In contrast, PreStim and PostStim are assumed to be matched: e.g., if one is a cell array of length three, the other must be length three as well.
 Again, this is to follow the common study design of (1) telling the participant what they will be asked, (2) showing stimuli, (3) asking them about what they saw.
 In other words, it's assumed that (1) and (3) go together (e.g., "you will be asked about X"; [image]; "here's a question about X").

-You can also randomly sample from these question/stim-item pairings with the options described in the previous section ('Method of Drawing Stim from Folder').
-One useful option is the non-consecutive option: randomly select a stim-item and a question to show before/after it, with the constraint that the same stim-item can't be shown twice in a row.
+You can also randomly sample from these question/stim-item pairings with the options described in the previous section ('ShuffleTrialsInBlock').
+One useful option is the (default) non-consecutive option: randomly select a stim-item and a question to show before/after it, with the constraint that the same stim-item can't be shown twice in a row.

 ___

 ## Custom Trials

 *[This section a work in progress.
-For now, the 'custom_function.m' file in the Example folder should give you all the information you need.]*
+For now, the 'custom_function.m' file in the Example folder should give you much of the information you need.
+The main 'TO DO' for me is to give better documentation to the various functions in ETML, so that they can be used by anyone writing their own custom trial (e.g., logging messages, recording/logging keypresses).]*

 ## Running the Experiment